wolfiediscord/dwmblocks/README.md

 # dwmblocks
 Modular status bar for dwm written in c.
+# NOTE
-# NOTE: This build of dwmblocks requires Nerd Fonts to be installed and in use.
+This build of dwmblocks requires Nerd Fonts to be in use.
+You can get Nerd Fonts [here](https://github.com/ryanoasis/nerd-fonts)
+It also uses a custom script by DistroTube to get the volume.
+You can view the repo [here](https://gitlab.com/dwt1/dotfiles).
 # usage
 To use dwmblocks first run 'make' and then install it with 'sudo make install'.
 After that you can put dwmblocks in your xinitrc or other startup script to have it start with dwm.